abood898/natours/readme.md

 The design and implementation was inspired by the "Node.js, Express, MongoDB & More: The Complete Bootcamp 2023" course on udemy by ❤️Jonas Schmedtmann❤️

-the link to the site demo is on => natours-api-loxk.onrender.com/ you may face some latency while opening the site due the the free plan on render.com hosting site
+the link to the site demo is on => natours-api-loxk.onrender.com/ you may face a 30 seconds latency while opening the site due the the free plan on render.com hosting site